RHIT-CSSE/csse220/Docs/grading_guide.md

 Unless instructed otherwise, assignments are graded in CSSE220 based on the following criteria.

-* Completion
+* Completion - all parts are answered
-* Correctness
+* Correctness - all answers are correct
-* Style/Documentation
+* Style/Documentation - see guidelines below

 A submission meeting all criteria will receive credit.
-If a submission is close
+If a submission is close (e.g., passes nearly all of the unit tests), you may still receive credit, but you should review the grader's feedback to learn from your mistake(s).

 A submission not meeting these criteria (but with reasonable progress) will be marked as needing revision.
-You can then
+You can then revise your work based on the grader's feedback.
+Show your revised, complete work to your instructor during drop-in hours to receive credit.

 # Style/Documentation Details